Professional Golfers' Association of America (PGA)

-Professional Golfers' Association of America, also known as PGA, is a Privately Owned organization headquartered in Palm Beach Gardens, Florida.
-Founded in 1916, it operates with approximately 1,180 employees and reported $166.4M in revenue as of 2024, functioning as a tier 3 media tech buyer.
-The organization specializes in Golf, primarily representing and serving golf professionals in the United States.
+Professional Golfers' Association of America, also known as PGA, is a privately owned organization headquartered in Palm Beach Gardens, Florida.
+Founded in 1916, it has approximately 1180 employees and reported $166.4M in revenue as of 2024.
+Functioning as a tier 3 media tech buyer, the organization specializes in golf and serves as a professional organization that represents and serves golf professionals in the United States.

 Similar Companies